raceybe/cpanel-ddns/README.md

 ```
 8. $cpUser and $cpPassword contain the cPanel credentials. $cpServer is the server which you would normally use to login to your cPanel account. $cpPort is the port over which the API communication is done.
 Don't change this unless you know what you're doing.
 9. A simple authentication method uses the array of $authHostnames to contain the hostnames which can be updated by an authenticated request.
 The $authUsers and $authPasswords values for a given index should correspond to the same index for the $authHostnames array.
-10. Rename config.example.php to config.php.
+10. Rename testConfig.example.php to testConfig.php.
 Update the appropriate values for each variable
 ```
 //ddns client configuration details
 $myip='1.2.3.4';
 $hostname='user1host.example.net';
 $login='user1';
 $password='user1password';
-$server='ddns.example.com';
+$serverHostname='ddns.example.com';
 ```
 11. $myip is the address, and $hostname is the hostname which will be updated when using testclient.php.
 This hostname must exist $authHostnames in nic\config.php
 12. $login and $password must match the appropriate index in $authUsers and $authPasswords.